By: Kairos Attendee

 Kairos is a Christ-centered retreat that welcomes an open and honest relationship with God, with others, and with ourselves.
 During Kairos we retreat to embark a personal journey of God’s Love for us.
 God has always tried to make His love visible and enfleshed as He gave us His son Jesus Christ.

 The Kairos journey lasts four days as we shut out the outside world.
-We remove ourselves from schedules, appointments, and the demands of everyday life.
+We remove ourselves from schedules, appointments, and the demands of everyday life and we spend our time searching for a day well spent quotes.
 Kairos gives the experience of a Christian community as well as personal development with the Lord.
 One of the fruits of Kairos is that it opens eyes to the own goodness of oneself and to the goodness of God, their family and of their friends.
 This journey honestly asks, what our weaknesses are and what are our strengths, then it focuses on the development of those in a loving and Christ filled environment.

 E.C.R.C has been offering Kairos retreats for more than 10 years; more than 1000 people have attended and benefited from this experience.